 It is essential that ratepayers ensure that their Rateable Valuations are fair and equitable and seek specialist advice to ensure that their interests are full protected.
 Also, strict timeframes and deadlines must be adhered to as part of the appeal process so early advice is recommended.

 We would be happy to explain in further detail should you wish to contact us.

 The Revaluation is intended to bring more equity, fairness and transparency into the local authority rating system by creating a much closer and uniform relationship between modern rental values and commercial rates payable.

-- South Dublin (2nd Revaluation)
+- Fingal (2nd Revaluation)

 The Revaluation exercise is a redistribution of the overall rates burden so there will be increases as well as reduction incurred by individual occupiers.

 The following schedule outlines the various relevant dates for the upcoming 2019 Revaluations:

 Proposed Valuation Certificates Issue Date: Late March 2019

 Final Valuation List Publication Date: 17th September 2019